nstenz/TICR/README.md

     ```

 	If a prompt appears asking for host authenticity verification, answer with 'yes' and then you should not experience any issues.
-* In order to function properly, any user-specified MrBayes block MUST allow logging to terminal.
+* In order to function properly, any user-specified MrBayes block **MUST** allow logging to terminal.
 * For "accurate" MCMC convergence checks, the user must ensure that their specified diagnose frequency divides evenly into their specified total number of MCMC generations.
+* When specifying a machine file (i.e. --machine-file filename.txt) to outsource jobs run by mdl.pl, mb.pl, or bucky.pl, passwordless login via ssh **MUST** be enabled for each machine listed in the machine file.
+For instance, if the machine file contains the following text:

+    ```
+noah@hostA
+nstenz@hostB
+hostC
+    ```

+    The user should be able to use ssh with each line as the only given option to the ssh command.
+In other words, typing the following into their terminal:

+    ```
+ssh noah@hostA
+ssh nstenz@hostB
+ssh hostC
+    ```

+	Should result in the user sshing to hostA, then hostB, and finally hostC without having to answer any command line prompts.
+Instructions for setting up passwordless ssh logins can be found [here](http://www.linuxproblem.org/art_9.html).

 ## Supported Operating Systems
 This script was tested and built on a cluster running Red Hat Enterprise Linux Server release 6.6 (Santiago), it should work for most other Linux distros, and might work on MacOS.